-Expenditure was £4m against capital budgets of £11.1m approved for the year.
-This is an £7.1m underspend.
+Expenditure was £9.953m against capital budgets of £14.667m including carry forwards approved for the year.
+This is an £4.714m underspend which will be carried forward to 2025/26.

 There have been significant underspends in capital during the year.
 This has been due to delayed starts in projects and slower spend than anticipated.